Air Source Heat Pump Cost UK (2026 Guide)

 • Electrical connections and isolators

-• Commissioning and setup
+• Commissioning and system setup

-The quality of the controls included can make a real difference to performance, which is why many homeowners also compare the best smart thermostats for heat pumps before making a final decision.
+The quality of the controls included can make a real difference to how easy the system is to run.
+Before choosing a quote, it is worth checking whether the installer includes suitable controls or whether you may want to compare the best smart thermostats for heat pumps.

 What Increases the Cost of a Heat Pump Installation?

-2. Radiator Upgrades
+2. Radiator upgrades

 Heat pumps usually work best at lower flow temperatures, so some homes need larger radiators or additional emitters to heat rooms properly.
 If you are unsure whether your current setup is suitable, read our guide on whether you need new radiators for a heat pump.

-3. Hot Water Cylinder
+3. Hot water cylinder

-4. Electrical Work
+4. Electrical work

-5. Installation Complexity
+5. Installation complexity

 Typical Extra Costs to Consider